Dog Bite Lawyer

+When a dog attacks someone, it is reasonable to assume that the animal’s owner will take responsibility for what happened.
+However, things are not always that simple.
 According to the Maryland law, “the owner of a dog is liable for any injury, death, or loss to person or property that is caused by the [dog] when the dog is running at large.”

-However, an owner is not liable if the injured person was:
+An owner is not liable if the injured person was:

 - Trespassing or attempting to trespass on the owner’s property,